ethereum/consensus-specs/specs/phase0/beacon-chain.md

-# Ethereum 2.0 Phase 0 -- The Beacon Chain
+# Phase 0 -- The Beacon Chain

 ## Table of contents
 <!-- TOC -->